 Love Family Lawyers offer a number different pricing and payment strategies which will suit just about every situation.

-Love Family Lawyers offer a no obligation and completely confidential first consultation with one of our friendly family law solicitors for 30 minutes at $99.00 or for 60 minutes at $149.00.
+Love Family Lawyers offer a no-obligation and completely confidential first consultation with one of our friendly family law solicitors for 30 minutes at $99.00 or for 60 minutes at $149.00.

 Initial consultations are the first opportunity that you will have to meet with one of our solicitors.
-Our initial consultations can very quickly help you to determine whether you will need to take any action in your matter and can provide you with preliminary idea of the best way to proceed.
+Our initial consultations can very quickly help you to determine whether you will need to take any action in your matter and can provide you with a preliminary idea of the best way to proceed.
 For a fraction of our hourly rates, this consultation can be a useful tool to assess whether our firm or a particular solicitor is the right fit for you.

 Please note, our initial consultations are only $99.00 or $149.00.
 If you wish to return to meet with your solicitor, you will be charged at our solicitors’ hourly rate.
 To view our hourly rates, see Hourly Rates.